Retreats & Courses at Land of Joy

 July

-With Ven Mary Reavey: Friday 11th – Saturday 19th July
+With Ven Mary Reavey, Friday 3rd to Saturday 11th July.

-With Wendy Ridley: Friday 1st – Sunday 3rd August
+With Wendy Ridley, Friday 17th – Sunday 19th July.

 Feeling overwhelmed by global crises, work, family, or personal challenges?
 Seeking practical tools for positive change and emotional resilience?
 This experiential weekend retreat is designed for you.